NMFR/optimize-css-assets-webpack-plugin/README.md

 $ npm install --save-dev optimize-css-assets-webpack-plugin
 ```

+> :warning: For webpack v3 or below please use `optimize-css-assets-webpack-plugin@3.2.0`.
+The `optimize-css-assets-webpack-plugin@4.0.0` version and above supports webpack v4.

 ## Configuration:

 The plugin can receive the following options (all of them are optional):